Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Threshold Saturation in One-Dimensional Systems

 \bexample[Spatial wave for the BEC] Figure~\ref{fig:spatialfpbec36} shows the spatial waves whose existence is guaranteed by Theorem~\ref{thm:mainexist} for the $(3, 6)$ ensemble and transmission over the BEC.
 The top picture corresponds to the cases $\epsilon=0.45$ and the bottom picture to the case $\epsilon=0.53$.
 In both cases we used the smoothing kernel $\omega(x)=\frac12 \mathbbm{1}_{\{|x|\leq 1\}}$.
 As predicted, in the first case the curve moves to the right by a value of $0.142 \geq |A|/\|\smthker\|_\infty = 0.03125 \times 2 =0.06245$ and in the second case the curve moves to the left by an amount of $0.101 \geq |A|/\|\smthker\|_\infty = 0.0253740 \times 2 = 0.0507498$. { $\ensuremath{\Box}$} \eexample

-One consequence of Theorem \ref{thm:mainexist} is that the existence of an $(0,1)$-interpolating fixed point implies $A(\hf,\hg) = 0.$ This is true even without regularity assumptions.
+One consequence of Theorem \ref{thm:mainexist} is that the existence of a $(0,1)$-interpolating fixed point implies $A(\hf,\hg) = 0.$ This is true even without regularity assumptions.

 \begin{theorem}[Continuum Fixed Point Positivity] Let $\smthker$ be an averaging kernel (not necessarily regular) and assume that there exists a $(0,1)$-interpolating fixed point solution to \eqref{eqn:gfrecursion}.
-Then $(\hf,\hg)$ satisfies the positive gap condition and $A(\hf,\hg) = 0.$ \end{theorem} A more general version of this result appears as Lemma \ref{lem:FPAzero}.
+Then $(\hf,\hg)$ satisfies the positive gap condition and $A(\hf,\hg) = 0.$ \end{theorem} A more general version of this result appears as Lemma \ref{lem:FPAzero}, for which a proof is given.

 Theorem \ref{thm:mainexist} is our most fundamental result concerning the spatially coupled system.
 One limitation of the result arises in cases with infinitely many crossing points.
 In such a case it can be difficult to extract asymptotic behavior since there may exist many wave-like solutions and the strictly positive gap condition may not hold globally.
 For such cases we develop the following altered analysis.